5jt/dyalog-cookbook/manuscript/14_Services.md

 * Check the name and path of the workspace the Service is expected to load: if that's wrong you won't see anything at all - the message "Workspace not found" goes straight into the ether.
 * Make sure the workspace size is sufficent.
 Again too little memory would not produce any error message.
 * The Service might create an aplcore when started.
 Look out for a file `aplcore`[^aplcore] in the Service's current directory to exclude this possibility.
+Alos, see the Appendix regarding aplcores for details.
 * The Service might have created a CONTINUE workspace for all sorts of reasons.

-  Keep in mind that starting with version 16.0 by default Dyalog does _not_ drop a CONTINUE workspace by default.
+  Note that starting with version 16.0 by default Dyalog does _not_ drop a CONTINUE workspace any more.
 You must configure Dyalog accordingly.
 Also, a CONTINUE cannot be saved in case there is more than one thread running, and Services are by definition multi-threade.
 However, in case it fails very early there might still be a CONTINUE.
-* The Service might have created an aplcore.
-See the Appendix regarding aplcores for details.

   Keep in mind that once a second thread is started, Dyalog is not able any more to save a CONTINUE workspace.
 On the other hand you should have